Interviews

 Tam OOnz

-One of my favorite things to do is to get lost in any city and find street art, somewhere off the beaten path.
-While wandering in Tbilisi, I realized that I am specifically drawn to the works of TAm OOnz.
-I had no idea who she was.
-But I sensed that it was a female artist.
-After getting back home, I kept going through my photos and looked up Tam’s name and found her Facebook page.
-I sent her a message and she responded.
-Coming up with questions for someone like TAm that just exudes power and creativity wasn’t easy.
-And I deeply appreciate her punctuality and the time…
+One of my favorite things to do is get lost in any city and find street art somewhere off the beaten path.
+While wandering through Tbilisi, I realized that I was particularly drawn to the works of TAm OOnz.
+I had no idea who she was, but I sensed that the artist was a woman.
+After getting back home, I kept going through my photos, looked up Tam’s name, and found her Facebook page.
+I sent her a message, and she responded.
+Coming up with questions for someone like TAm, who simply exudes power and creativity, was not easy.
+I deeply appreciate her punctuality and the time she put into…

 -